conan-io/docs/reference/commands/create.rst

 The ``conan create`` command creates a package from the recipe specified in ``path``.

-This command will first ::comnand::`export` the recipe to the local cache and then build and create the package.
+This command will first ::command::`export` the recipe to the local cache and then build and create the package.
 If a ``test_package`` folder (you can change the folder name with the ``-tf`` argument) is found, the command will run the consumer project to ensure that the package has been created correctly.
 Check :ref:`testing Conan packages